 About Emily

 I recognize that shared identit(ies) might be an important factor in choosing a therapist.
-I am a gender non-conforming, white Latine of the Honduran diaspora who has lived with chronic illness.
+I am a gender non-conforming white Latine of the Honduran diaspora who has lived with chronic illness.
+I was raised in Texas, listening to José José and Patsy Cline, eating sopa de frijoles and chicken fried steak.
 I am an activist and take particular interest in abolition and immigration/migration justice.

-I’ve lived in Austin for over a decade enjoying the hill country and large bodies of water.
-Outside of the therapy room, you might find me gabbing with my friends, thrifting, politically organizing with other healers, reading and writing, practicing tarot, or watching horror movies with my spouse and our cats!
+I’ve lived in Austin for over ten years enjoying the hill country and large bodies of water.
+Outside of the therapy room, you might find me gabbing with my friends, thrifting and antiquing, politically organizing with other healers, reading and writing, practicing tarot, or watching horror movies with my spouse and our cats!

 MSW, University of Houston